-Abbott, Real Madrid and the Real Madrid Foundation Band Together to 'Beat Malnutrition' Globally Through New Campaign
+Abbott, Real Madrid and the Real Madrid Foundation Band Together To 'Beat Malnutrition' Globally Through New Campaign

 Teaming Up to Beat Malnutrition

 Malnutrition affects 1 in 3 people of all ages, all countries and all socioeconomic classes.
-Of those[2]:
+Of those2:

 - 149 million children around the world under age five are estimated to be below a healthy height for their age (stunting)